 Lakes in the city have suffered the most at the hands of ‘modernization’.
 Today, over 80% of lakes in Bengaluru are severely polluted.
-As per a report in 2018, more than half of India’s critically polluted water bodies are found in Karnataka, of which 17 lakes with severe chemical pollution are found in its capital.
+As per a report in 2018, more than half of India’s critically polluted water are found in Karnataka, of which 17 lakes with severe chemical pollution are found in its capital.

 Lakes serve many purposes and are especially important for tourism.
 If the area around a lake is developed appropriately, it can be transformed into a peaceful, tranquil landscape that visitors can frequent to admire nature’s beauty.
 Tourists and travellers always seek out natural landscapes to unwind at when on a vacation.
 Locals themselves enjoy lakes and parks for leisure activities on a daily basis.

-A general disregard for natural resources has been the major contributing factor to the climate crisis we are facing today.
+A general disregard for natural resources has been the major contributing factor to climate change and related crisis we are facing today.
 The lack of sustainable development is why the world is rapidly losing control over the condition of the environment.
 The state of lakes in the city is worsening over time because of large-scale encroachment, the dumping of sewage and the release of toxic industrial effluents along with pesticides.
 Idol immersion has always been an issue, but citizens continue to immerse idols during religious festivals which only worsens the pollution.

 Lakes are an integral part of any ecosystem, they sustain a huge biological diversity and help maintain the ecological balance of a region and support life.
 A freshwater source is a boon to the people living around it as well as the flora and fauna in an area.
 The primary function of lakes include: